gtatters/ThermImageJ/Readme.md

 ### Lookup tables and adjusting colour ranges

--   LUT (look up table) menu
+-   LUT (Thermal Palette Look Up Table) menu
     -   for rapidly accessing different pseudocolour palettes
+    -   Grays, Ironbow, and Rainbow are more commonly used in thermal imaging
+    -   ImageJ's built in LUTs can be always be accessed from the Image-Lookup Tables Menu
 -   Next LUT
-    -   select the next LUT in the list
+    -   select the next LUT in the list of all ImageJ LUTs, including the ones in the Thermal LUT list
 -   Previous LUT
-    -   select the previous LUT in the list
+    -   select the previous LUT in the list all ImageJ LUTs, including the ones in the Thermal LUT list
 -   Invert LUT
-    -   invert the colour scale of the LUT - this can be toggled
+    -   invert the colour scale of the LUT
+    -   this can be toggled
 -   Brightness/Contrast
     -   setting the min and max values of the pseudocolour scale
+    -   set min equal to the lowest temperature desired on the lookup table scale
+    -   set max equal to the highest temperature deisred on the lookup table scale
 -   Add Calibration bar
     -   makes use of the built-in Analyze-Tools-Calibration Bar
     -   use this after temperature conversion of image